 WfBench: Workflow Benchmarks

-WfBench is a generator of realistic workflow benchmark specifications that can be translated into benchmark code to be executed with current workflow systems. it generates workflow tasks with arbitrary performance characteristics (CPU, memory, and I/O usage) and with realistic task dependency structures based on those seen in production workflows.
+WfBench generates realistic workflow benchmark specifications that can be translated into runnable benchmarks for current workflow systems.
+It produces tasks with tunable performance characteristics (CPU, memory, and I/O usage) and realistic dependency structures derived from production workflows.

-The generation of workflow benchmakrs is twofold.
-First, a realistic workflow benchmark specification is generated in the WfFormat.
-Then, this specification is translated into benchmark code to be executed with a workflow system.
+Benchmark generation is twofold: first, a specification is produced in the WfFormat; then, that specification is translated into executable benchmark code for a target workflow system.

 Generating Workflow Benchmark Specifications